Skip to main content

 Grilled Octopus (Hobotnica)

-Tender octopus grilled over charcoal, drizzled with olive oil and lemon.
-Served with blitva (Swiss chard and potatoes).
+Octopus grilled over charcoal until tender, then dressed with olive oil and lemon.
+It usually comes with blitva (Swiss chard and potatoes).
 A coastal favorite.

 Allergens: